adnanmuttaleb/hr-system/README.md

 # HR

-Describtion of setup and usage of HR System.
+Description of setup and usage of HR System.

 ## Usage
 This system has the following resources: